John Gardner Murray: Early and family life

 Murray was born in Lonaconing, Allegany County.
 His parents were both born in Scotland.
 The public schools of Lonaconing provided his early education.
 He attended the Wyoming Seminary in Pennsylvania and Drew Theological Seminary in New Jersey.

 Murray's education was interrupted by the death of his father.
 He worked in mining and manufacturing from 1879 to 1892 in Kansas, Colorado, New Mexico and Alabama.
 During these years, he kept active in serving his church.
 In 1881, he married Harriet M. Sprague.
 They married in Kansas and took up residence in Alabama.
 Their daughter Emeline was born there.
 In 1884, Mrs. Murray and Emeline drowned when the steamer Belmont capsized on the Ohio River during a cyclone.
 Five years later, Murray married Clara A. Hunsicker, of the same town in Kansas.
 Six children were born to this marriage.

 Ministry

 From 1893 onward, Murray devoted his career to church ministry.
 By April 1894, he was ordained a priest of the Episcopal Church in Selma, Alabama.
 He ministered in Alabama until 1903 when he moved to Baltimore, Maryland.
 In 1911, a convention of the Diocese of Maryland elected Rev. Murray to succeed Bishop William Paret.

-Bishop Murray became the first elected Presiding Bishop of the Episcopal Church, serving from January 1, 1926 until his death on October 3, 1929.
+Bishop Murray became the first elected Presiding Bishop of the Episcopal Church, serving from January 1, 1926, until his death on October 3, 1929.
+He proposed "Pay, Pray, and Perform" as a possible slogan for the church.
 Bishop Murray was the 16th Presiding Bishop.
 Previous bishops had been assigned by convention by geographic rotation (1st through 3rd) or by seniority as a bishop (4th through 15th).